 Recommended: NSFW Meaning

 IIRC simply means ‘If I recall correctly’ This acronym is used when you have to put emphasis on something that you are not sure about, or something that might have happened in the past.
-This acronym shows that you’re just trying to recollect your past thoughts and recalling something that have happened before.
-This acronym is only used in conversations which are based on text messaging and emails when you want to make a genuine point, but you are still not sure if the opinion stated by you is actually true or not.
+This acronym shows that you’re just trying to recollect your past thoughts and recalling something that has happened before.
+This acronym is only used in conversations that are based on text messaging and emails when you want to make a genuine point, but you are still not sure if the opinion stated by you is actually true or not.
 This acronym gives a benefit of doubt to the one who is saying it.

-How to use IIRC in the correct way:
+How to Use IIRC the Right Way?

 Now that you know what IIRC means, you can use it the correct way.
-The right ways to use IIRC is in conversations in which you are unsure about something that might have happened in the past.
+The right way to use IIRC is in conversations in which you are unsure about something that might have happened in the past.
 It can either be a statement or an opinion by somebody else, or chances are that you might have misunderstood some facts and you are just saying IIRC to clarify that whatever you have said are based on something that has already been said in the past.

 Someone: IIRC you have worked in the marketing department as an intern.
 Can you send me the details about it?

 This example refers to a person who is recalling or remembering a fact that the person in question has worked as a marketing intern.
 The person who is sending the text message is unsure about the authenticity of this information, so he is typing IIRC in the start to let the other person know that he is not sure, and he is not enforcing his opinion on the other person, but rather asking if that’s true, with a follow-up question to let him know some details about his work as a marketing intern.

 You May Like: ZabaSearch